There are 6 main types of job interviews employers use.

-YOUR PREP: It’s not easy, but try to maintain eye contact with whichever person is firing the question.
+It’s not easy, but try to maintain eye contact with whichever person is firing the question.
 However, when it comes to responding or returning with a question of your own, make eye contact with everyone, just like you might do while giving a presentation to a crowd.

-Relatively new to the interviewing family, digital interviewing allows a company to select questions and have voice-recognition software read them to the candidate, who sits in front of a camera recording the whole thing.
+Digital interviewing allows a company to select questions and have voice-recognition software read them to the candidate, who sits in front of a camera recording the whole thing.
 A very high-tech format — data and cognitive fit analytics are also brought into the mix and are used to score the candidate.

-YOUR PREP: Make sure to place the camera slightly above your face so you are looking up to avoid the appearance of having 2 chins.
+To prepare for this type of interview, make sure to place the camera slightly above your face so you are looking up to avoid the appearance of having 2 chins.
 Just like the online interview, pick an area that is free of distractions and clutter.
 Stick with short answers, and be sure to appear enthusiastic – not flat – by fluctuating your tone, and by smiling.

 Different interview types call for different game plans – from the types and length of your responses to your level of preparation.
 Understanding the reasoning or end goal behind each format, and preparing accordingly, will give you your best chance at interview success.

 Coffee pullups in many instances have taken the place of the first formal, in-office meeting.

 Chatting over coffee is not uncommon with recruiters juggling many open roles, or hiring managers what no they have a gap to fill but haven’t gotten around to an official job description or posting just yet.